alisnic/alisnic.github.com/_posts/2014-01-24-nyny-jourey.markdown

 Time has passed, and I spend all my free coding resources to hack on NYNY and to experiment with it.
-During this period I also started using NYNY to prototype any ideas I had for web apps.
+During this period I also started using NYNY to prototype any ideas I had for web apps, slowly improving it.
 It did well as a framework, and I never stopped using it.

 However, I was missing something.
 I was missing Rails' routing.
 But I was not